camilodoa/ame/README.md

 # Automatic Model Evolution

 Evolving ML models for ICE raid predictions.
+Models are an extra layer of abstraction on top of [Keras](https://keras.io/).

 ## Getting started